-Put simply, if a California business sell alcohol to a minor who is already visibly impaired, such as slurred speech, unstable walking, etc., they can be held liable for damages they caused in DUI traffic accident.
+Put simply, if a California business sells alcohol to a minor who is already visibly impaired, such as slurred speech, unstable walking, etc., they can be held liable for damages they caused in a DUI traffic accident.

-As noted, California state law does not normally make social host civilly liable who serve alcohol to their impaired friends, but the one exception is minors who become intoxicated, then leave in a car and causes an accident.
+As noted, California state law does not normally make social hosts civilly liable who serve alcohol to their impaired friends, but the one exception is minors who become intoxicated, then leave in a car, and cause an accident.
 In this situation, their parents can be held liable for damages.